nondeterministic/oorep/README.md

+# OOREP

+OOREP is an acronym for open online repertory for homeopathy.
+That is, it lets users look up categories in homeopathic repertories.
+This GitLab repository consists of its (mainly) ScalaJS source code.
+A running version of it, however, can also be found at https://www.oorep.com/.

-## Executing the OOREP software
+## How to get the source code running

+Prerequisites:

-For best results, use JDK 8.
-(In particular, I've had build problems with JDK 12; broken String class.)
+* Java SDK (For best results, use JDK 8.
+(In particular, I've had build problems with JDK 12 - broken String class.))

-Set the following environment variables appropriately:
+* Scala Build Tool (SBT, tested with >= 1.3.0)
+* An SQL database (tested with PostgreSQL >= 10.0)

+Before executing SBT, the database needs to be up and running.
+Also, you will need to define the following environment variables:

 * `$OOREP_APPLICATION_SECRET`: application-specific password you need to see if you run the server using `https` instead of `http`
 * `$OOREP_USER_PASS`: password used by the DB-user
 * `$OOREP_REP_PATH`: directory in the local file system, where the repertory raw data is located
-* `$OOREP_KEYSTORE_FILE`: full path of your `.keystore` file
-* `$OOREP_KEYSTORE_PASS`: password of your keystore

-Adjustments to this can also be made in `backend/conf/application.conf`, of course.

-When satisfied with your configuration, you can start OOREP as follows:

-    sbt
-    run -Dhttps.port=9443 -Dhttp.port=9000
+Check `backend/conf/application.conf` for their respective use, and make other adjustments as you see fit there.

+When you're content with your setup, OOREP, a Play-application, can be run like any other using `run` or `compile`.